aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/layoutslide/_index.md

 ```

 Specifies if shapes on the master slide should be shown on slides or not.
-Read/write boolean.
+Read/write  boolean .

 **Returns:**
 boolean